vectordotdev/vector/CONTRIBUTING.md

 ### Granted rights and copyright assignment

 This is covered by the DCO.
-Contributions are covered by DCO and do not require a CLA.
+Contributions are covered by the DCO and do not require a CLA.

 ## FAQ